Looking for camping for the Naked Cross Bay Walk – click here

 Research shows that two or three short jaunts to woods and forests dramatically improve mental as well as physical health

-By car or motorhome we are only 5 miles from J35 of the M6 (leave via the A 601(M) east slip road onto the B2564 and travel through Carnforth/Millhead towards RSPB Leighton Moss)
+By car or motor home we are only 5 miles from J35 of the M6 (leave via the A 601(M) east slip road onto the B2564 and travel through Carnforth / Millhead towards RSPB Leighton Moss; we will meet you at Silverdale station and lead you to our grounds)

 Attending as a Day Visitor

-We’d love you to visit, but please note we may not be able to arrange access on the day of enquiring.
-We need a few days notice to make arrangements for a committee member to accompany visitors and open up the site.
-MBNC is a members-lead club and unaccompanied visitors are not allowed on site – this is a condition of our lease.
+We’d love you to visit, but we are primarily a Members Club so please note we may not be able to arrange access on the day of enquiring.
+We need a few days notice to make arrangements for a committee member to accompany non-members and open up the site.

 There has never been a better time to try naturism.
 We know, all too well, that the pound in your pocket doesn’t go too far nowadays.
 We have kept our fees low, as usual this year, so it isn’t going to break the bank to visit Silverglades